unhcr-americas/IndicatorCalc/README.md

 needs be.
 You can check each [function reference](/reference/index.html) to see in details all documented calculations

-The package also includes:

-- a wrapper to chain all single calculations
-- a report template to output a quick exploration of all indicators results
-- a shiny app to provide access to the package online with Rstudio connect (versus offline rstudio)

 ## Usage

 The easiest way to use the package is through the [shiny